FAQ

 On the other end, there are bloated platforms that try to manage your entire professional life.
 They track hours, but also scheduling, continuing education, task management, and more.
 The hour tracking feature itself is often just one tab buried in a complex interface, and the compliance checking is basic because the tool's attention is spread across too many things.

 What is missing from both ends is focused, intelligent tracking.
-A tool that knows every BACB compliance rule for your specific pathway, validates every hour as you log it, shows you exactly where you stand at all times, and does not try to be anything else.
+A tool that validates every hour you log against the BACB rules it tracks for your specific pathway, shows you exactly where you stand at all times, and does not try to be anything else.

 That is the space ABA Fieldwork Tracker occupies.
 Not the simplest option and not the most complex.
-The most intentional.
+Built with intention.

 Should a fieldwork tracker prevent me from logging non-compliant hours?